 Equally, don’t go completely no-carb.
 The Candida diet is a low-carb diet, not a no-carb diet.
 If you eat so few carbs that you enter ketosis, that can actually be counter-productive.
 Research has shown that Candida albicans is capable of using ketones as a food source (17).

-The best vegetables to eat are generally those that are high in micronutrients but relatively low in carbs.
+The best vegetables to eat while fighting Candida are generally those that are high in micronutrients but relatively low in carbs.
 These include all leafy greens like spinach or kale.
 They also include anything from the cruciferous family, like broccoli, cauliflower, or cucumber.

 There are a couple of exceptions.
 Rutabaga (often known as Swede) is relatively high in starch but also has some powerful antifungal properties (18).
-Jicama is a similar case.
+Jicama and turnips are similar.
 You can both of these without worsening a Candida overgrowth.

 If in doubt, look up the net carbohydrates in a vegetable.
 To calculate net carbs, simply take the total carbohydrates and subtract the fiber.
 A 100g portion of Brussels sprouts, for example, contains 9g of carbohydrates and 4g of fiber.
 That means that it has only 5g of net carbs per portion.